 Ben and I are thinking about vacationing somewhere fun between Christmas and New Years this year.
-Actually I should say “vacation” in quotes because taking a trip with small children is just watching them in a different place, but still.
+Actually I should say “vacation” because taking a trip with small children is just watching them in a different place, but still.
 Change of scenery!
 No cooking and cleaning!
 Get me outta here!

 Anyway, do you know how much hotel rooms, condos, heck – subbasement rentals cost in Vail between Christmas and New Years?
 Let’s just say it’s OUT OF BUDGET.
 I mean, of course Vail is very chichi and that week is prime skiing time, but sometimes you pray you’ll get lucky.
 Guess I should plan a trip to Vegas for that!

 I actually did hit the jackpot last week when I decided to give my uber popular Maple Cinnamon Oatmeal Breakfast Bars a fall spin and ended up with Maple Pumpkin Oatmeal Breakfast Bars.
 Here’s what you need to know about these soft and dense oatmeal bars that make the perfect breakfast or snack: they’re healthy, easy to make, and taste like sweet, spiced pumpkin cake.
 We ate an entire pan in 24 hours.
 SO INTO IT!